 - Blend: Non-magnetic ores like copper or silver can be used as additives to make sure the product remains nonmagnetic even after being worked into shape;

-- Counterfeit Detection: Testing for reactivity with magnets will easily distinguish between real products made from this element and those made from cheaper ones imitating them with impurities such as iron or nickel;
+- Counterfeit Detection: Testing for reactivity with magnets will easily distinguish between genuine products made from this element and those made from cheaper ones imitating them with impurities such as iron or nickel;

 The Relationship Between Magnetic Fields And Gold Plating

-Depending on what they are plated over gold-plated objects may exhibit different magnetisms caused by underlying layers.
+Depending on what they are plated over, gold-plated objects may exhibit different magnetism caused by underlying layers.
 These factors include but not limited to:

-- Base Metal; If the core metal used beneath the coating is ferromagnetic then it follows that once coated even with platinum group elements like palladium there will still be detectable levels of attraction between them due their shared chemical nature;
+- Base Metal: If the core metal used beneath the coating is ferromagnetic, then it follows that once coated ,even with platinum group elements like palladium, there will still be detectable levels of attraction between them due to their shared chemical nature;

-- Thickness Of Coating; The less amount of time taken during electroplating process results into thinner layers being deposited onto surfaces, which in turn creates problems when trying to hide magnetic properties exhibited by metals below coatings thus making tests unreliable;
+- Thickness Of Coating: The less amount of time taken during the electroplating process results in thinner layers being deposited onto surfaces, which in turn creates problems when trying to hide magnetic properties exhibited by metals below coatings, thus making tests unreliable;

 - Workmanship Standards: A good craftsman should use nonferrous base metals, such as bronze, where possible.
-These metals do not interfere too much with the earth’s magnetic field strength while at the same time providing adequate protection against corrosion, ensuring the durability required from finished products.
+These metals do not interfere too much with the earth’s magnetic field strength while providing adequate protection against corrosion, ensuring the durability required from finished products.

 Relationship Between Gold’s Value And Its Magnetic Behaviour